sinanozdemir/phantasmalPS/README.md

 This Python script generates a PowerShell Process Injection script with AES encrypted shellcode.

 ## Disclaimer
 This repository is for educational purposes only.
-Do not use on computers or endpoints without authorization.
+Do not use on computers, servers or endpoints without authorization.
 I am not responsible for any damages you may cause.
 Use it at your own discretion.